moq-wg/moq-transport/draft-ietf-moq-transport.md

 Mode MAY be None if it is an open-ended subscription.

 * EndObject: The last Object requested in the subscription, exclusive.
-EndObject's Mode MUST NOT be None if EndGroup's Mode is NOT NONE.
+EndObject's Mode MUST be None if EndGroup's Mode is None.
+EndObject's Mode MUST NOT be None if EndGroup's Mode is NOT None.

 * Track Request Parameters: As defined in {{track-req-params}} and below.